One of the main questions I see asked around the Blogger/Creator forums is:

 It’s always best to get through to the right department instead of bumbling your way through customer services.
 If someone gives you a direct contact for a brand, do make sure it’s acceptable to contact them ‘cold’.
 If you’re unsure, ask your friend to Cc you into an introduction with their contact to keep things a bit warmer.

-Tell the brand why you’re blog is a good fit for them.
+Tell the brand why you are a good fit for them.

 Are you a food blogger with a high number of hits on your gluten free recipes that would be perfect for a product review on a new GF alternative?